diskuv/dkml-ghmirror/contributors/doc/SdkProject.rst

 4. Open another Terminal.
 In this terminal you can quickly test some pieces of your code.
-   To test ``lib/dune`` and ``lib/terminal_color.ml`` which come directly from the `Real World OCaml book <https://dev.realworldocaml.org/variants.html>`_ you would type:
+   To test ``lib/dune`` and ``lib/terminal_color.ml`` which come directly from the `Variants chapter of the Real World OCaml book <https://dev.realworldocaml.org/variants.html>`_ you would type:

    .. code-block:: ps1con